Sketching for Sequential Change-Point Detection: Summary and Discussions

 \section{Summary and Discussions}

-In this paper, we studied the problem of sequential change-point detection if the observations are linear projections of the high-dimensional signals.
-We were interested in the problem where the change-point causes an {\it unknown} shift in the mean of the signal, and one would like to detect such a change as quickly as possible.
-We presented new sketching procedures for fixed and time-varying projections, respectively.
+In this paper, we studied the problem of sequential change-point detection when the observations are linear projections of the high-dimensional signals.
+The change-point causes an {\it unknown} shift in the mean of the signal, and one would like to detect such a change as quickly as possible.
+We presented new sketching procedures for fixed and time-varying projections, respectively. \yang{Sketching is used to reduce the dimensionality of the signal and thus computational complexity; it also reduces data collection and transmission burdens for large systems.}

 The sketching procedures were derived based on the generalized likelihood ratio statistic.
-We analyzed theoretically the performance of our procedures by deriving theoretical approximations to the average run length (ARL) when there is no change, and the expected detection delay (EDD) when there is a change.
-Our approximations were shown to be highly accurate numerically.
-We also explored the choice of the projection matrix theoretically, when it is chosen as the Gaussian random matrix or as a sparse expander graph.
-We demonstrate the good performance of our procedure using numerical simulations and two real-data examples for solar flare detection and failure detection in power networks.
+We analyzed the theoretical performance of our procedures by deriving approximations to the average run length (ARL) when there is no change, and the expected detection delay (EDD) when there is a change.
+Our approximations were shown to be highly accurate numerically and were used to understand the effect of sketching.

+We also characterized the \yang{relative performance of the sketching procedure compared to that without sketching.} We specifically studied the relative performance measure for fixed Gaussian random projections and expander graph projections.
+Our analysis and numerical examples showed that the performance loss due to sketching could be quite small \yang{in a big regime when the signal strength and the dimension of sketches $M$ are sufficiently large.
+Our result can also be used to find the minimum required $M$ given a worst-case signal and a target ARL.
+In other words, we can determine the region where sketching results in little performance loss.} We demonstrate the good performance of our procedure using numerical simulations and two real-world examples for solar flare detection and failure detection in power networks.

+\yang{On a high level, although after sketching, the Kullback-Leibler (K-L) divergence becomes smaller, the {\it threshold} $b$ for the same ARL also becomes smaller.
+For instance, for Gaussian matrix, the reduction in K-L divergence is compensated by the reduction of the threshold $b$ for the same ARL, because the factor that they are reduced by are roughly the same.
+This leads to the somewhat counter-intuitive result that the EDDs with and without sketching turns to be similar in this big regime.}